The flow chart below shows the process a planning application can go through.

 Note : the application must be from the same applicant and you can only have one free go for the same site and proposal.

 If planning permission has been refused, or you have an issue with a condition that was attached to a permission you do have the right to appeal.
-For more information, take a look at our planning appeals webpages.
+Take a look at our planning appeals webpages for more information.

 If you have had your condition details approved you can start your development and in most cases you will have three years in which to start your development.
 Check your decision notice for the time limit that applies.